LOS ANGELES WORLD CUP 2026

 Host cityDallas World Cup guideCompare Los Angeles with the busiest venue in the tournament.

-Because the USMNT open their World Cup here and the city hosts a second US group-stage match as well.
+Because the USMNT opened their World Cup here and the city hosts a second U.S. group-stage match as well.

 Global flight access and excellent summer weather make it one of the easiest long-haul host cities to justify.